ustun/reactjs-introduction/README.md

 displayed in multiple locations, this becomes an even more complex issue.

 Let's think about a chat application.
 It should show a list of our online friends and the number of online friends.
-Let's say another of our friends became online.
-If we don't use any user interface libraries here, there are two changes we need to make: First we should append the name of our friend to the list, then we need to increment the number at the top.
-That is, we have to make a partial change, a patch in view.
+Let's say another one of our friends becomes online.
+If we don't use any user interface libraries, there are two changes we need to make: First we should append the name of our friend to the list, then we need to increment the number at the top.
+We have to make a partial change, a patch in view.

-Even if this looks like a simple example, most of the problems in interface building are due to this catchup game between data and view.
+Even if this looks like a simple example, most of the problems in interface building are due to this catch up game between data and view.
 Some data changes in an application, and it is the job of the programmer to ensure that the data in the view catches up.